 8. Does the content make sense?

 Once you feel that you are on a valid site, the content STILL may be a fabrication or contain plenty of unusable information.
-University sites often have free pages for their students, so the beginning of the web site address may be something respected, like Massachusetts Institute of Technology (web.mit.edu), but students and professors can have their own pages posted (http://web.mit.edu/dinoriki/www/), which may or may not contain useful information.
+University sites often have free pages for their students, so the beginning of the web site address may be something respected, like Massachusetts Institute of Technology (web.mit.edu), but students and professors can have their own pages posted such as http://web.mit.edu/dinoriki/www/ (no longer active, 2022), which may or may not contain useful information.

 So there you have it, eight simple steps to deciphering the validity of a web site.
 Once you feel like you’re at the site you expected, the decision of determining the validity of the content is up to you!
 A few simple steps, much like traditional research validation, are to: